LSUCS/LAN-Auth/README.md

 ## Deploying

 The app is managed by Phusion Passenger running on Wheatley behind Nginx.
+Static files are served by Nginx.

 Deployment is done using TJs [deploy](https://github.com/tj/deploy) shell script.
 How to install ```deploy``` globally (since the documentation is terrible):